 During the 1980's, Mr. Krause started giving master classes in the U.S.A. and Europe.
 From 1989 to 1990 he was guest professor at the Sibelius Academy in Helsinki, and from 1994 to 2001, a full professor at the Music Academy in Hamburg.
 In 2002, he added a full professorship at the Queen Sofia School of Music, Madrid, Spain, where he chairs the vocal department.
 In the same year he left the stage of concert and opera.
 His last important opera appearance was as Moses in Schoenberg’s Moses and Aaron at the Teatro Massimo in Palermo.
 He had started performing professionally as a popular singer in 1952, his debut as a classical singer was in 1958 with an extremely successful recital in Helsinki.

 In 1990, the Finnish State awarded Mr. Krause with the Order of the Finnish Lion - the highest award for cultural personalities in Finland.
 He was also given the title Kammersaenger in Hamburg for his achievements there.
-In recognition of his brilliant artistic contribution to his native Finland, the Helsinki University awarded Mr. Krause the title of Doctor of Music Honoris Causa.
-Recently he was given the Sibelius medal by the Sibelius Academy, honouring his work in music in Finland and around the world.
+In recognition of his brilliant artistic contribution to his native Finland, the Sibelius Academy awarded Mr. Krause the title of Doctor of Music Honoris Causa.
+Recently he was given the Sibelius medal by the Sibelius Society, honouring his work in music in Finland and around the world.